Alex Sidles Kayaking Trips

 Route map.
 Tides in this area are weak to moderate, so a kayaker’s timing and direction are not so important as they are in, for example, Rosario Strait or Spieden Channel.

 Kayaking in December means very short days and a risk of strong winds.
 It’s wise to keep paddling distances short this time of year.
-To that end, I launched at Deer Harbor Marina rather than either of my customary Orcas Island launch points of North Beach or the ferry terminal.
+To that end, I launched at Deer Harbor Marina rather than either of my customary Orcas Island launch points at North Beach or the ferry terminal.

 Deer Harbor is a private marina, which usually means paying money to park, but when I arrived before dawn on Friday, there were no signs stating a requirement or amount to pay, no staff present to ask about paying, and no pay box to deposit money even if I’d wanted to pay and had known the correct amount.
 With a twinge of guilt, I parked in the upper lot without paying and launched from the pocket beach next to the dock.
 Destination: Freeman Island.